Diffusion Language Models Know the Answer Before Decoding: Introduction

 Along with the rapid evolution of diffusion models in various domains \citep{ho2020denoising,nichol2021improved,ramesh2021zero,saharia2022image,jing2022torsional}, Diffusion language models (DLMs) have emerged as a compelling and competitively efficient alternative to autoregressive (AR) models for sequence generation \citep{austin2021structured,lou2023discrete,shi2024simplified,sahoo2024simple,nie2025large,gong2024scaling,ye2025dream}.
 Primary strengths of DLMs over AR models include, but are not limited to, efficient parallel decoding and flexible generation orders.
 More specifically, DLMs decode all tokens in parallel through iterative denoising and remasking steps.
 The remaining tokens are typically refined with low-confidence predictions over successive rounds \citep{nie2025large}.

-Despite the speed-up potential of DLMs, the inference speed of DLMs is slower than AR models in practice, due to the lack of KV-cache mechanisms and the significant performance degradation associated with fast parallel decoding \citep{israel2025accelerating}.
-Recent endeavors have proposed excellent algorithms to enable KV-cache \citep{ma2025dkv,liu2025dllm,wu2025fast} and improve the performance of parallel decoding \citep{wu2025fast,wei2025accelerating,hu2025accelerating}.
+Despite the potential speedup of DLMs, the inference speed of DLMs is slower than that of AR models in practice, due to the lack of KV cache mechanisms and the significant performance degradation associated with fast parallel decoding \citep{israel2025accelerating}.
+Recent efforts have proposed excellent algorithms to enable the KV cache \citep{ma2025dkv,liu2025dllm,wu2025fast} and improve the performance of parallel decoding \citep{wu2025fast,wei2025accelerating,hu2025accelerating}.\looseness-1

 In this paper, we aim to accelerate the inference of DLMs from a different perspective, motivated by an overlooked yet powerful phenomenon of DLMs—\textbf{early answer convergence}.
 Through extensive analysis, we observed that: \textit{a strikingly high proportion of samples can be correctly decoded during the early phase of decoding for both semi-autoregressive remasking and random remasking.} This trend becomes more significant for random remasking.
-For example, on GSM8K and MMLU, up to 97\% and 99\% of instances, respectively, can be decoded correctly using only half of the refinement steps.
+For example, on GSM8K and MMLU, up to 97\% and 99\% of instances, respectively, can be decoded correctly using only half of the refinement steps.\looseness-1

 Motivated by this finding, we introduce \textbf{Prophet}, a training-free fast decoding strategy designed to capitalize on early answer convergence.
 Prophet continuously monitors the confidence gap between the top-2 answer candidates throughout the decoding trajectory, and opportunistically decides whether it is safe to decode all remaining tokens at once.
-By doing so, Prophet achieves substantial inference speed-up (up to 3.4$\times$) while maintaining high generation quality.
+By doing so, Prophet achieves substantial inference speedup (up to 3.4$\times$) while maintaining high generation quality.
 Our contributions are threefold:

-\begin{itemize} \item \textbf{Empirical observations of early answer convergence:} We demonstrate a strikingly high proportion of samples (up to 99\%) can be correctly decoded during the early phase of decoding for both semi-autoregressive remasking and random remasking.
+\begin{itemize} [leftmargin=*] \item \textbf{Empirical observations of early answer convergence:} We demonstrate that a strikingly high proportion of samples (up to 99\%) can be correctly decoded during the early phase of decoding for both semi-autoregressive remasking and random remasking.
 This underscores a fundamental redundancy in conventional full-length slow decoding.